GambitBSM/gambit_1.5/README.md

  - axel (speeds up downloads of backends and scanners)
  - graphviz (required for model hierarchy and dependency tree plots)
  - ROOT (required for RestFrames support in ColliderBit, or the GreAT scanner from ScannerBit)
+ - Python modules:
+    - Cython (required for using the classy backend)
+    - scipy (required for using the MontePython or DarkAges backends)
+    - numpy 1.12 or greater (required for using the classy or DarkAges backends)
+    - dill, future (required for using the DarkAges backend)
+    - pandas, numexpr (required for using the MontePython backend)

 Building GAMBIT
 --

-The basic build instructions are as follows, but note that cmake will fail to find some dependencies on some systems without guidance.
-More information is provided in the paper "GAMBIT: The Global and Modular Beyond-the-Standard-Model Inference Tool" (see the top of this README file for a link).
+The basic build instructions are below.

+Note that cmake will fail to find some dependencies on some systems without guidance.
+More information is provided in the Core paper ("GAMBIT: The Global and Modular Beyond-the-Standard-Model Inference Tool", the first link at the top of this README file).

+For building the entirety of GAMBIT, 16 GB of RAM is required.
+The build can be completed with less RAM if enough modules are ditched when running cmake, with e.g. `cmake -Ditch="ColliderBit;DarkBit" ..`, etc. See the Core paper for further details.

 For a list of commonly used cmake options, see the file CMAKE_FLAGS.md.
 Specific cluster configuration examples are available via gambit.hepforge.org.

 Assuming that you have retrieved the git repository or the tarball and unpacked it: